Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Magic
 Password is the command used to gain root, beginning with 's'

-### Sauna
-Password is the NTLM hash gained at the end of the box, begining with 'd' ends with 'f'

 ### Tabby
 Password is root's shadow hash, include the beginning $6$ and end with 0H/